SticsRPacks/SticsOnR/README.md

 JavaStics must be installed and the minimal version is version 1.41.

-The last distribution version for Stics is downloadable [here](https://www6.paca.inrae.fr/stics_eng/Download).
+The latest distribution version for Stics is downloadable [here](https://www6.paca.inrae.fr/stics_eng/Download).

 The installation process only constists of unzipping the JavaStics